gnss-sdr/geniuss-place/_sp-blocks/08-acquisition.md

 signals with low $$ C/N_0 $$ levels.
 During the signal search, the up/down
 counter $$ \mathcal{K} $$ is incremented by one if the correlation peak value exceeds the threshold, otherwise it is decremented by one.
-If the counter has reached the maximum count value $$ A $$, the signal is declared ‘_present_’ and the search is terminated.
-Similarly, if the counter contents reach zero, the signal is declared ‘_absent_’ and the search is terminated.
+If the counter has reached the maximum count value $$ A $$, the signal is declared _&lsquo;present&rsquo;_ and the search is terminated.
+Similarly, if the counter contents reach zero, the signal is declared _&lsquo;absent&rsquo;_ and the search is terminated.
 So that the Tong detector is not trapped into an extended dwell in the same cell, under certain poor signal conditions, another counter ($$ \mathcal{K}_{max} $$) sets the limit on the maximum number of dwells.

 This implementation accepts the following parameters: